12 Ways to Tell You're Not Going to Get a Job Offer

 - We need to consider a few other candidates before making a decision.
 You are probably out of contention for the job.
 Telling you that the company is going to interview other applicants means you’re not a top candidate.

 - The position has been put on hold.
 Funding for the position has been put on hold.
-Perhaps the employer is holding off on filling the position, but they most likely aren't going to be hiring you for it.
+It's absolutely possible that these statements are accurate and the employer is holding off on filling the position.
+The bottom line for you, though, it that they will likely re-start the hiring process from scratch when the hold is over.

 - We're going to move forward with other candidates whose qualifications are an even stronger match.
 Although you are qualified for the position, we've decided to select another candidate.
 This is a nice way of telling you that you’re not the right person for the job.